wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.III.3.

 <p class=fip id=p3>
-3.&emsp;There are two diametrically opposed ways of seeing your brother.
+3. There are two diametrically opposed ways of seeing your brother.
 <sup>2</sup>They must both be in your mind, because you are the perceiver.
 <sup>3</sup>They must also be in his, because you are perceiving him.
 <sup>4</sup>See him through the Holy Spirit in his mind, and you will recognise Him in yours.